Five hundred thousand smackers.

 So, what realistic solutions are there?

 First, continue to do everything you can to build up a following on your social media accounts.
 Second, don’t publish any content on those accounts that you have not created or don’t have written permission to use, which should eliminate the copyright infringement claims.
 Third, always try to entice followers to head over to your site and sign up for the email list.
 Email lists may be considered old school marketing by some, but they are lucrative.
 Just as important, you will control that list.
-Your email list is not impacted if Instagram, Facebook, or YouTube close your accounts.
+Instagram, Facebook, or YouTube can’t imperil your email list by closing your accounts.
 You can still email the list to produce revenues.

 To your success,